Don’t miss a single bonus

 “Wow,” the Meryl Streep of critical trials huffed to the second group.
 “This coin is really coming up with a lot of heads.”
 Then, the same routine.

 She greeted the final group with silence before taking their bets.
 No doubt, the power in her performance came through the crumpled contours of her face.

 Accordingly, the first group’s focus was (subtly) directed to the person flipping the coin.
 The second group’s focus was directed to the coin itself.
-The third group were the control.
+The third group was the control.